 Further, there’s little monetary accountability.
 The Occupational Safety and Health Act limits negligent employers to a maximum fine of $7,000 per safety violation deemed “serious” – even if the violations cause death.

-If a Loved One Died at Work
+What to Do If a Loved One Dies at Work

 You should know there are many workers’ compensation benefits surviving family members may qualify for.
 But don’t rely on your loved one’s employer or workers’ comp insurance company to make sure you get everything you may be entitled to.

-NC Workers’ Comp Lawyers Offer FREE Case Evaluation
+NC Workers’ Comp Lawyers Offer Free Case Evaluation